kkharji/sqlite.lua/README.md

 `libsqlite3.so` is located, and if that the case, pr or issue are welcomed to add to sql.nvim lookup paths for `libsqlite3.so`.

+If installing this plugin on `ubuntu` you might need to install `libsqlite3-dev`, in order for this package to work

 Usage
 -----------------
 For more usage example, please review test/auto/ and docs/sql.txt.